What are Company Policies & Procedures?

 Why are policies and procedures important for companies?

-Company policies and procedures communicate the values of the organization and expectations of desired employee behavior and performance.
-They are are used to outline the internal company rules and workplace practices.
-Well-written policies clearly define acceptable and unacceptable workplace behavior, as well as the consequences when employees do not follow them.
-Without documented procedures, it is difficult to defend evidence of good practice.
+Company policies and procedures communicate the organization’s values and set clear expectations for employee behavior and performance.
+They are used to outline internal company rules and workplace practices.
+Well-written policies clearly define acceptable and unacceptable workplace behavior, along with the consequences if employees do not follow them.
+Without documented procedures, it’s hard to demonstrate consistent good practices.

-- ensure efficiency, consistency of processes, and quality of work output
+• ensure efficiency, consistency in processes, and quality of work

-- serve as a training tool for employees, especially new employees, during onboarding
+• serve as a training resource for employees, especially new hires during onboarding

 Policies